Merge plugin

 autoMerge

-- Automatically merges the pull request when all the extended checks
+- Enables smart auto merge , which automatically merges the pull request when all the extended checks

 are passing.
 It relies on the default values for the merge options as well.
 Default: false